- Start date

 Objectives and learning outcomes of the module

-At the end of a module, a student should be able to demonstrate
+At the end of a module, a student should be able to:

-- can communicate with confidence in a complicated or difficult situation where negotiation is needed
+- communicate with confidence in a complicated or difficult situation where negotiation is needed

 - present facts and opinions if the topic is familiar enough, answering questions spontaneously